akash10295/Design-of-two-stage-fully-compensated-OPAMP/README.md

 |                          | Vtn_max = 0.96 V |                |
 | Process transconductance | 200μA/V          |         60μA/v |

-Now that we have the requred unknowns, we can proceed to design stpes.
+Now that we have the required unknowns, we can proceed to design stpes.

 ## 3. Deciding values of compensation capacitor (Cc) and bias current (I) from given load capacitor and Slew Rate.
 The initial circuit for the system will be as shown below.
 I will make changes if thensystem doesn't meet the requred specifications.